apnex/labops/README.md

 **Portable**
 - Designed with minimal or no external dependencies so it can be run on on virtualised public or private cloud environment

-After provisioning the VM, a fully working web application can be deployed via the in-built catalogue.
+After provisioning a VM, a fully working web application can be deployed via the in-built catalogue reachable via: https://<ip-address>:8472

 ## TLDR;
+The base VM image is based on Centos 7, is is deployed through an unattended network installation over the Internet.

 ### start with a minimal CentOS 7 VM
 CPU: 4 vCPU